Can AI write a good award entry? Should you use AI to write your award entry?

 MD, Boost Awards

-This article is written by Chris Robinson, MD of Boost Awards, without the use of AI
+This article is written by Chris Robinson, MD of Boost Awards

 AI-generated award entries are prolific and increasing.
-According to recent (late-2024) research published by the Independent Awards Standards Council, awards judges estimated that about a third of entries (the average estimate was 36%) they had seen in the previous 12 months were AI-generated.
+According to recent (late-2025) research published by the Independent Awards Standards Council, awards judges and organisers both estimated that about a third of entries (average estimates were 31% and 33% respectively) they had seen in the previous 12 months were AI-generated.
+This remains unchanged since the 2024 research, although 92% agree ‘I envisage more entries being AI-generated in the future’.

 Both awards judges and organisers surveyed believe that the proportion of award entries being AI-generated will increase with time.